NicoKandut/factorio-solar-art/README.md

 - The app cannot handle images that exceed 900x900 pixels because the resulting string for factorio would be too big.
 - When the image uses transparency, some entities on the edges can be unpowered.
-- If scaling results in fractional width or height, the image is skewed.

 # Installation (optional)